angusmoore/Matte.jl/docs/src/g02-intro.md

 stop_app()
 ```

-## Revise
+## A quick note on Revise

 Use [`Revise`](https://github.com/timholy/Revise.jl)!
 With Revise, you can edit your app
 module (if you `includet` it) and changes will be reflected in the running app.
 Otherwise,
-you need to redefine the module everytime you make changes and re-launch your app.
+you need to redefine the module every time you make changes and re-launch your app.

 Use `Revise`!

-In the [next tutorial](@ref guide-ui), we'll look at the basics of building a UI in Matte.
+In the [next tutorial](@ref g03-ui), we'll look at the basics of building a UI in Matte.